PlayFab/gsdk/UnrealPlugin/LinuxBuildsUE5.md

 * Click the **Upload to container registry** button.
 * On the window that pops up, click the **Copy Docker Login Command**.
 * Paste the command on the terminal that was open for creating the docker image for the previous step.
 This will log you in the Azure Registry used by Playfab.
 * On the terminal, type: ```docker tag [imageName]:[tag] customerzpqyvylj3p36i.azurecr.io/[imageName]:[tag]```, where imageName and tag where chosen in the previous step.
-If you are not sure, you can type **docker images** on thet terminal and inspect them.
+If you are not sure, you can type **docker images** on the terminal and inspect them.
 * Type: ```docker push customerzpqyvylj3p36i.azurecr.io/[imageName]:[tag]```
 * Back on the Playfab website, under the Server Details on the New Build page, click Refresh next to Container image.
-* Click the arrow button and you should be able to see and select the docker image you just uploaded.
+* Click the arrow button and you should be able to see and select the docker image you just uploaded with the respective tag.
 * Fill in the rest of the required information on this page and you will be able to deploy your linux server build on PlayFab Multiplayer Servers.